nirs/blkhash/README.md

   364.58 ± 68.72 times faster than 'sha256sum empty-6g.raw'
 ```

-A less optimal case is a fully allocated image full of zeroes. `blksum`
+A less optimal case is a fully allocated image full of zeros. `blksum`
-must read the entire image, but it detects that all blocks are zeroes
+must read the entire image, but it detects that all blocks are zeros
 and optimize zero hashing:

 ```